kanojiashivi23/shivangikanojia_2511309_part4_tableau_dashboard/outputs/chart_selection_justification.md

 # Chart Selection Justification

-## Objective
+## Overview

-The dashboard was designed to provide retail executives with a clear overview of business performance by highlighting sales trends, profitability, customer behavior, regional performance, and the impact of discounts.
-Each visualization was selected to answer a specific business question while following Tableau visualization best practices.
+The Executive Dashboard was designed to provide retail leadership with a concise, interactive view of business performance.
+Each visualization was selected based on the business question it answers, following data visualization best practices to ensure clarity, accuracy, and effective decision-making.

 ---